 The trumpet vine flower is great for attracting hummingbirds to the landscape.
 The beautiful tubular flowers range in color from yellow to orange or red.
 Blooming on the trumpet vine plant takes place throughout summer and into fall, though blooming may be limited for those planted in shady locations.
 Following its flowering, trumpet vines produce attractive bean-like seedpods.

-Trumpet vine plant is hardy in zones 4-9.
+Trumpet vine plant is hardy in USDA plant hardiness zones 4-9.
 The woody vines are usually strong enough to endure winter while other growth will generally die back, returning again in spring.
-Since these vines can reach 30-40 feet in just one season, keeping their size under control with pruning is often necessary.
+Since these vines can reach 30 to 40 feet in just one season, keeping their size under control with pruning is often necessary.
 If allowed to grow, trumpet creeper can easily take over and is extremely difficult to get rid of.

 How to Grow Trumpet Vine